-- Have your pack calendar, fee schedule, leaders' list, and meeting times/dates/locations prepared - Recruit 5 station chiefs for recruiting event - Provide information to your unit commissioner, district membership chair, and district executive - Let your District Executive know the time, location, and date of your recruiting event for digital advertising paid by the National Council - Secure elementary school for your recruiting event
+- Have your pack calendar, fee schedule (please note the increased fees effective 8/1/2020) leaders' list, and meeting times/dates/locations prepared - Recruit 5 station chiefs for recruiting event.
+This can also apply to breakout rooms in a virtual setting. - Provide information to your unit commissioner, district membership chair, and district executive - Secure elementary school for your recruiting event, or create the virtual platform you will use.